 We are a small team of experts who care deeply about the work we do and the level of support we offer to our customers.
 Whether it is technical auditing, training on anything accessibility related, or deep dive research into delivering better services for disabled users, we are here to help.

 With a background in public services and education, we believe that everyone should have equal opportunity to utilise public service, get an education, and engage with their communities to live an enjoyable and independent life.
 For people to have these opportunities, we believe that public services must change to offer equality and equal access through their services.

 Over the last decade and more, public services have moved to digital platforms, and with the impact of Covid-19 this move to remote working and digital interaction has been accelerated.
 Sadly through poor transition and implementation, the move to online services has alienated significant portions of the UK population.

 Poorly designed websites have disproportionately affected disabled users as the websites do not support assistive technology, and also affected those who have low digital skills, effectively blocking them from access to services.
 The overlap of these affected groups are those who statistically have most need of support from public services, meaning that those that most need help often can't get it easily.

 Together the All Able team have worked with nearly every area of the public sector and know the challenges of delivering effective services during times of austerity.
 Our specialist knowledge in the delivery of accessibility will help public sector organisations build services that remove barriers for staff and citizens to provide work and community environments that accept everyone, regardless of ability or disablement.

 Meet the team

 For several years George's focus has been on the delivery of accessible and inclusive services for all citizens.
-Known for his extensive knowledge on UK accessibility legislation, he is the author of the only example of monitoring accessibility statements in Europe and his work on both statements and disproportionate burden misuse has been discussed by the European Commission as an exemplar for delivering accessibility for public services.
+Known for his extensive knowledge on UK accessibility legislation, he is the author of the original accessibility statement monitoring in Europe and his work on both statements and disproportionate burden misuse has been discussed by the European Commission as an exemplar for delivering accessibility for public services.